kipkir/alx-low_level_programming/0x00-hello_world/README.md

-a script that runs a C file through the preprocessor and save the results into a file
+a script that assemles the code and saves it as an output file